dhrunlauwers/knowledge-base/git/git-quick-start.md

-#Linux Academy: Git Quick-Start
+# Linux Academy: Git Quick-Start

-##Introduction and Architecture
+## Introduction and Architecture
 The git program is a source control tool created by Linus Torvalds.

 Git manages content snapshots, checksums, and metadata to keep track of changes in files.

 Some basic terminology:
-		○ Each state (change) is known as a commit
+- Each state (change) is known as a **commit**
 	○ The current commit is known as the head (the commit we are actively working on) ○ Commits are affiliated with repositories and branches ○ The head may be moved between commits